Installing ONLYOFFICE Workspace Community using additional script parameters

 bash workspace-install.sh -u true

-This will consequently stop those containers that need to be updated, remove them and then run the latest versions of the corresponding ONLYOFFICE Workspace components.
-If the current component version coincides with the latest available one, such a container will not be affected.
-If you have skipped some components during the previous installation, they will also be skipped.
-The portal data should be picked up automatically.
+This will stop the containers that require updating, remove them, and start the latest versions of the corresponding ONLYOFFICE Workspace components.
+Containers whose current version matches the latest available will not be affected.
+Components skipped during the previous installation will also be skipped.
+Portal data will be preserved automatically.

 Credentials